prvsousa/yubikey-ca/README.md

 * Using an existing key, in PEM format: `./scriptyk init-key -f key.pem`.

 You should also give a name to your CA, the default being "Yubikey CA".
 You can do so with the `-s` option.
 Also, you can choose the slot of yubikey where you want to generate the key with the `--slot`.
-The algorithm can also be choosed with the `--typealgorithm` option:
+The algorithm (RSA2048 or ECCP256) can also be choosed with the `--typealgorithm` option:

 * `./scriptyk init-key -g -s "/O=Example Inc/CN=Certificate Authority" --slot "9c" --typealgorithm="RSA2048"`